 In many ways the brain benefits from the same things we know are good for the body.
 It is just not as visible when your brain gets flabby!

-After studying 469 individuals, participating in 19 activities, for 5 years, Professor Joe Verghese and colleagues, concluded: dance is the only physical activity demonstrated to reduce the risk of dementia.
+Professor Joe Verghese and colleagues, studies 469 individuals, participating in 19 activities, for 5 years.
+Their research concluded, dance is the only physical activity demonstrated to reduce the risk of dementia.

-There are three factors known to reduce the risk of dementia:
+Three factors are known to reduce the risk of dementia:

 - Physical activity,